warelab/release-notes/oryza/PanOryza Genomes Release 3---2021-10-21.md

 Baseline gene expression for the Japonica reference is available via the Oryza Pan-Genome search interface and linked to the Expression Atlas, while differential gene expression for the same species is only available on the Expression Atlas website.

-For the 9 Oryza genomes in the prior release of the Pan-Genome (i.e., _O. sativa japonica_, _O. barthii_, _O. brachyantha_, _O. glaberrima_, _O. glumaepatula_, _O. meridionalis_, _O. nivara_, _O. punctata_, and _O. rufipogon_), as well as for L. perrieri and the other outgroups, orthology-based pathway projections are available via the Oryza Pan-Genome search interface.
-Similarly for those genomes, complementary pairwise DNA alignments (e.g., 81 for O. sativa Japonica) and/or synteny maps (e.g., 19 for O. sativa Japonica) are available on the Gramene website.
-Gramene continues to host genetic variation totalling over 40 million SNPs for the Japonica reference, O. glaberrima and O. glumaepatula.
+For the 9 Oryza genomes in the prior release of the Pan-Genome (i.e., _Oryza sativa japonica_, _O. barthii_, _O. brachyantha_, _O. glaberrima_, _O. glumaepatula_, _O. meridionalis_, _O. nivara_, _O. punctata_, and _O. rufipogon_), as well as for L. perrieri and the other outgroups, orthology-based pathway projections are available via the Oryza Pan-Genome search interface.
+Similarly for those genomes, complementary pairwise DNA alignments (e.g., 81 for _O. sativa Japonica_) and/or synteny maps (e.g., 19 for _O. sativa Japonica_) are available on the Gramene website.
+Gramene continues to host genetic variation totalling over 40 million SNPs for the Japonica reference, _O. glaberrima_ and _O. glumaepatula_.

 The genome databases were built in direct collaboration with the Gramene and Ensembl Plants projects.
 Gene expression and pathway associations were facilitated through collaboration with the Expression Atlas and Plant Reactome projects, respectively.
 Core funding for the project was provided by the National Science Foundation (NSF IOS-1127112) and the Agricultural Research Service of the U.S. Department of Agriculture (USDA ARS 8062-21000-041-00D).